CoderRakeshSharma/CoderRakeshSharma/README.md

-Hello There, I’m Rakesh Sharma, A Front-End Web-Developer working as Junior Software Developer at Searching Yard Software Pvt Ltd. I love crafting stunning and interactive web applications using cutting-edge technologies such as Next.js, TypeScript, Tailwind CSS.
+Hello There, I’m Rakesh Sharma, A Front-End Web-Developer working as Software Developer at Searching Yard Software Pvt Ltd. I love crafting stunning and interactive web applications using cutting-edge technologies such as Next.js, TypeScript, Tailwind CSS.
 I’m always on the lookout for new skills and challenges in the web development domain.

 But wait, there’s more!
 I also have a knack for Data Science and Machine Learning.
 I have a blast working with data and discovering insights that can make a difference in the world.
 I have a solid background in Python, NumPy, Pandas, Scikit-Learn and TensorFlow.
 I’m always open to applying my data prowess to exciting and impactful projects.